-ages and filters are square (having the same number of rows and columns).
+assuming that all images and filters are square (having the same number of rows and columns).
 That is in no way necessary, but is usually fine and definitely simplifies our notation.

-For simplicity, we are assuming that all im-
+For simplicity, we are

 Both in engineering and in nature